 1.3 Principal bilateral conventions

 Individual conflict-of-law provisions can also be contained in bilateral conventions.
-A list of such conventions between Germany and other States can be found in Directory B of the Federal Law Gazette.
+A list of such conventions between Germany and other states can be found in Directory B of the Federal Law Gazette (see 1.2 above).

 2 Implementation of conflict of law rules

 2.1 Obligation of the judge to apply conflict of law rules on his own initiative

 Questions of the conflict of laws do not arise only in disputes before the courts.
 Business partners in different states need to know which law governs the contract between them, irrespective of any future legal dispute.
 That law determines their rights and obligations.
 Car drivers travelling on holiday to other states must be aware of the law under which they are liable if they cause a traffic accident there.
 That law determines the nature and scale of any compensation.